dennis96411/ts-mixin-composer/README.md

 ## How do I use it?

-You can use it just as the way `applyMixins` is used above.
+You could use it just as the way `applyMixins` is used above.

 ```ts
 class A {